derecalliance/demo-java/README.md

       configurations created.
 6. To start the UI application, select each name from the dropdown of run configurations and click the Play button (looks like a triangle).

+## Formatting Files
+1. Run `mvn validate` in the root directory to format all files if changes are made.